Ukrainian Defense Industry: Russian invasion

-During the 2022 Russian invasion of Ukraine, Ukroboronprom Concern repaired and maintained both Ukrainian vehicles and captured Russian vehicles.
+During the 2022 Russian invasion of Ukraine, Ukroboronprom repaired and maintained both Ukrainian vehicles and captured Russian vehicles.
 It offered US$1,000,000 to Russian pilots for every combat-capable aircraft handed over to them as well as $500,000 for every combat-capable helicopter handed over.

-On 6 March 2022, Ukroboronprom Concern's Zhytomyr Armour Plant was destroyed, with three people being killed.
+On 6 March 2022, Ukroboronprom's Zhytomyr Armour Plant was destroyed, with three people being killed.
 On 15 April, the Ukroboronprom Concern Vizar Plant was struck with several sea-based long-range missiles.
 The plant produced R-360 Neptune cruise missiles for the Armed Forces of Ukraine and is believed that the strike was reprisal for the sinking of the Russian warship Moskva by two Neptune missiles.

-On 20 September, it was announced that Ukroboronprom Concern and an unspecified NATO member country were to build a factory for the production of ammunition that will be held to NATO standards.
+On 20 September, it was announced that Ukroboronprom and an unspecified NATO member country were to build a factory for the production of ammunition that will be held to NATO standards.

-On 17 October, following the October 2022 Russian missile strikes on Ukrainian targets, Ukroboronprom Concern and the Come Back Alive Foundation independently announced the preparations of a weapon that could "create explosions in Moscow" with a range of up to 1000 kilometres and equipped with a 75 kilogram warhead.
+On 17 October, following the October 2022 Russian missile strikes on Ukrainian targets, Ukroboronprom and the Come Back Alive Foundation independently announced the preparations of a weapon that could "create explosions in Moscow" with a range of up to 1000 kilometres and equipped with a 75 kilogram warhead.
 It was later revealed that the weapon was an unmanned aerial vehicle and is rumored to be responsible for several attacks on Russian military infrastructure in Saratov, Ryazan, and Kursk.